ajinkyaingole30/traefik/README.md

 ```
 Now, inside the Traefik dashboard and you should see a frontend for each host along with a list of corresponding backends.

-If you edit your /etc/hosts again you should be able to access the animal websites in your browser.
+If you edit your /etc/hosts you should be able to access the animal websites in your browser.
 ```
 # vi /etc/hosts